I was born in Norsjö, a very small

 they are both about asking questions.

 My own kids are grown.
 Anna is a wonderful artist (and can wiggle both of her ears, independently!).
 Find out about Anna's art: www.annaeasimmons.com.
-Jon is a writer and a musician.
-Listen to one of his bands!
-My husband, Peter Simmons, runs the Bowdoin International Music Festival, although he'd prefer to spend more of his time in the garden or hiking.
+Jon is a writer, photographer, and musician.
+Visit him here!
+My husband, Peter Simmons, likes to spend his time writing, working in the garden, or hiking, biking, or paddling.
 Our gardens are full of his amazing sculptures.
 It's a stretch to call them "our" gardens actually, since what I mainly do is admire them.
 My mother, Margareta McDonald, is a fine painter.
 Visit her at metamcdonald.com.

 When I was seven, I told my mother that when I grew up, I wanted to live in the country, have horses, and write and illustrate children's books.
 Well, I live in a town and am a bit afraid of horses - they're so big!
 But I feel fortunate to say that my book hopes came true.